whalelinguni/LenovoScrapeSpecs/README.md

-# Lenovo Warranty Lookup and Hardware Specifications Scraper
+# Lenovo Hardware Specifications Scraper

-This Python script automates the process of looking up warranty information for Lenovo products and scraping hardware specifications from the Lenovo support website.
+This Python script automates the process of scraping hardware specifications from the Lenovo support website.
 It uses Selenium WebDriver to interact with the website and extract relevant information.

 ## Usage